 Purpose

-The Interim CNCF Code of Conduct Committee (“CoC Committee”) is a committee that responds to, investigates, and resolves CNCF Code of Conduct incidents.
-The Interim CoC Committee is a temporary committee that will operate until a more permanent structure results from the collaborative process described as Step 2 in the CNCF blog post Upcoming Code of Conduct Updates at CNCF.
+The CNCF Code of Conduct Committee (“CoC Committee”) is a committee that responds to, investigates, and resolves CNCF Code of Conduct incidents.

 Members

-The Interim CoC Committee consists of 3 community members, 1 LF Events staff member, and 2 CNCF staff members.
-The members of the interim committee are listed below:
+The CoC Committee consists of 3 community members and 2 CNCF staff members.
+The members of the committee are listed below:

-Community Members (volunteers from the Technical Oversight Committee):
+Community Members (elected by the Technical Oversight Committee):

 Alternate Community Members: